edinburgh-napier/set09121/lectures/lecture20.md

 ![image](assets/images/osi_layers.jpg) <!-- .element width="95%"  -->

 ---

-# Packets

-- Layer 7 :   your browser works with HTTP.
-- Layer 6 :   defines the Secure Socket Layer (SSL) now standard for HTTPS.
-- Layer 5 :   defines ports (e.g. port 80 for web traffic).
-- Layer 4 :   defines TCP - interface between application and hardware.
-Breaks data sent into lots of individual packets.
-- Layer 3 :   defines IP - allows individual machines to be addressed.
-- Layer 2 :   defines MAC addresses - allows the switch to identify physical machines.
-- Layer 1 :   actual electrical current between the switch and machine (e.g. cable or wireless).

----

 # Addressing and Switching

 - Networking works like a mail system.
+- We send data via packets (video file: lots of packets, text file: few packets)
-- Each individual packet has an address (IP address) which the switch has to look at.
+- Each individual packet has an address (IP address) which routers and switches have to look at.
-- The switch must work out if it can send the data directly to the addressed machine (on the local network) or where it must send it if not.
-- The switch has a lookup table matching the local IP addresses to MAC addresses.
-This is how the switch sees the world.
-- The more switches a packet must pass through, the more hops it makes.
-A packet has a maximum number of hops.
-If it doesn't make it it dies.
-- This is how the entire Internet works (well, kinda).
+- Routers forward packets to different computer networks
+- Switches forward packets to the correct device in a network
+- Not all packets arrive at the destination

 ---